OfflineIMAP/offlineimap.github.io/_posts/2015-04-04-planning-deep-refactoring.md

 This will happen as soon as the next stable v6.5.7 will be out.

 {:.warning}
 I won't merge anymore features during the coming cycle.
-I you intend to implement one, it's not the good time to start it now.
+If you intend to implement one, it's not the good time to start it now.

 As far as I can tell today, here are some of the planned tasks: